Melissamij/nomade-dreamer-blog/_drafts/hiking-mount-batur-in-bali-a-mesmerizing-adventure.md

 The hike is considered **moderate** in terms of difficulty, making it accessible to a wide range of fitness levels.

-With a group of friend it's more fun...thank you girls for sharing that together.
+With a group of friend it's more fun…thank you girls for sharing that together.

 ![](/uploads/img-0406.webp){: .-image width="1737" height="3088"}![](/uploads/img-0402.webp){: .-image width="1737" height="3088"}